-- Note: The Run Time value is a default value that ensures most runs will be completed if the "End Run when Elution Completed" box is left unchecked. - 5.
-Program the size selection protocol, and assign the DNA reference marker lane.
-There are three modes of programming on the BluePippin: - Tight collects minimum allowable distribution range of DNA fragments using the median target base pair value. - Range allows users to select the range to be collected using starting and ending base pair values. - Time allows users to program extractions using the starting and ending elution time (hr:min:sec) values only (a reference DNA marker is not used) - Note: Programming modes may be independently applied to individual sample lanes - 6.
-Enter Sample ID or description (optional). - 7.
+- 5. Program the size selection protocol, and assign the DNA reference marker lane.
+There are four modes of programming on the Pippin Prep: - Tight collects minimum allowable distribution range of DNA fragments using the median target base pair value. - Range allows users to select the range to be collected using starting and ending base pair values. - Time allows users to program extractions using the starting and ending elution time (hr:min:sec) values only (a reference DNA marker is not used) - Peak collects the next peak (restriction fragment or PCR band) after the set threshold base pair value has been reached.

+Note: Programming modes may be independently applied to individual sample lanes

+- 6. Enter Sample ID or description (optional). - 7.
 Press "Save As" button, enter a name for the protocol.